-If you are looking into upgrading the RAM in your PC or laptop it’s important to ensure you are sourcing the correct RAM for your system.
+If you are looking into upgrading the RAM in your computer or laptop it’s important to ensure you are sourcing the correct RAM for your system.
 Take some time and do your research first on exactly what it is that you are looking for.
 This tech tip outlines the important information required to help you address questions you may have when purchasing the correct RAM for your system.

-Type of RAM
+Type of RAM for your computer

 The first think to think about when buying RAM is what type you will need.
 There are many types of RAM available for you to choose from such as SDRAM, DDR, DDR2, DDR3, DDR4, etc. Pick the right one.